-At Croft Community School we know how important it is to work in partnership to support children.
+At Croft Community School we know how important it is to work in partnership to support pupils.

-When children come to Croft Community School it is often a long and sometimes stressful period of assessment, discussions, decisions and soul-searching.
-It can take a while before children and families can begin to feel more relaxed and positive about school.
+When pupils come to Croft Community School it is often a long and sometimes stressful period of assessment, discussions, decisions and soul-searching.
+It can take a while before pupils and families can begin to feel more relaxed and positive about school.

-For some families, transport is a barrier to attending events in school - if this is the case please get in touch with Judith (School Business Manager) and we will try to support where we can.
+For some families, transport is a barrier to attending events in school - if this is the case please get in touch with Jude Hawthorn (School Business Manager) and we will try to support where we can.

 An important area of working in partnership is promoting and improving attendance - please always let us know if your child is unable to attend school on any given day, and do not hesitate to let us know if there are any problems getting your child in to school.